Eager to Go On Vacation? Camfil Canada Breaks Down Health and Safety Considerations For Your Hotel Stay. Resource by Camfil, CA

 About Camfil Canada Clean Air Solutions

-For more than half a century, Camfil has been helping people breathe cleaner air.
+For more than sixty years, Camfil has been helping people breathe cleaner air.
 As a leading manufacturer of premium clean air solutions, we provide commercial and industrial systems for air filtration and air pollution control that improve worker and equipment productivity, minimize energy use, and benefit human health and the environment.
 We firmly believe that the best solutions for our customers are the best solutions for our planet, too.
 That’s why every step of the way – from design to delivery and across the product life cycle – we consider the impact of what we do on people and on the world around us.
 Through a fresh approach to problem-solving, innovative design, precise process control, and a strong customer focus we aim to conserve more, use less and find better ways – so we can all breathe easier.

 The Camfil Group is headquartered in Stockholm, Sweden, and has 33 manufacturing sites, six R&D centers, local sales offices in 30 countries, and about 4,800 employees and growing.
 We proudly serve and support customers in a wide variety of industries and in communities across the world.
-To discover how Camfil Canada can help you to protect people, processes and the environment, visit us at www.camfil.com/en-ca/
+To discover how Camfil Canada can help you to protect people, processes and the environment, visit us at www.camfil.com/en-ca/.

 ##